jsappl/pinns/pages/software.md

    A library for scientific machine learning and physics-informed learning.

 1. **[IDRLnet](https://idrlnet.readthedocs.io/en/latest/)**:
    A machine learning library on top of PyTorch.
 Use IDRLnet if you need a machine learning library that solves both forward and inverse differential equations via physics-informed neural networks.
-IDRLnet is a flexible framework inspired by Nvidia Simnet.
+IDRLnet is a flexible framework inspired by NVIDIA SimNet™.

 1. **[maziarraissi/PINNs](https://github.com/maziarraissi/PINNs)**:
     The original implementation by the authors of the papers written in TensorFlow.